simmonspatrick1-cell/demodashboard/README.md

 - All UI/state lives in `netsuite-dashboard/src/DemoDashboard.tsx`.
 Adjust UX, hooks, or data mocks there.
 - `ScenarioGenerator.tsx`, `DataExport.tsx`, and `storage-service.ts` contain the reusable helpers for prompt generation, exports, and local persistence.
+- The optional Express API is defined in `backend-server.js` with routes under `/api`. `netsuite-dashboard/src/config.ts` points to `http://localhost:3004/api` for local development.
-- If you hook the dashboard to a real NetSuite backend, add the integration code directly inside the CRA app (or introduce a new directory and document it here).
-Avoid creating duplicate entry points in the repo so we keep things centralized.
+- If you hook the dashboard to a real NetSuite backend, wire it through that API layer (or replace the mock implementation) and document any additional environment variables here.

 ## Questions?